-Shark has come out with a various different upright units, and the company has produced quite a few iterations of the Navigator vacuum.
+Shark has introduced various upright units and produced quite a few iterations of the Navigator vacuum.
 But few full-sized upright units can compare to the Navigator Swivel Pro because of its amazing suction and affordable price.
-It’s powerful enough to suck up dust and dirt from deep down in carpets, yet it also performs exceptionally well on bare floors, grabbing large and small particles from hard floor and tile surfaces.
-At 14 pounds, it’s not the lightest vacuum in the world.
-But, its 11-foot extendable hose, extra large dust compartment, and swivel steering make the unit easy to operate day-to-day.
+The vacuum is powerful enough to suck up dust and dirt lodged deep down in carpets and performs exceptionally well on bare floors, grabbing large and small particles from hard floors and tiled surfaces.
+At 14 pounds, it’s not the lightest vacuum on the list, but its 11-foot extendable hose, extra-large dust compartment, and swivel steering make the unit easy to operate day to day.

-This unit is built to last too, and if you clean the brush roll and replace the filters regularly, you can likely get a lot of years out of the Swivel Pro Complete.
+This unit is built to last, too.
+If you clean the brush roll and replace the filters regularly, you can likely get a lot of years out of the Shark Navigator Lift-Away Swivel Pro.